Governments across Canada have recently been under pressure to cover new and VERY expensive treatments for cystic fibrosis.

 - A single-buyer would mean no issues with pricing transparency as it would be the same for everyone in Canada

-- We would not have a private drug insurance sector that is, in reality, a significant drain on the economy as it offers no value-added and siphons away hard-earned dollars into bonuses, profits and grossly inefficient administration
+- We would not have a private drug insurance sector that is, in reality, a significant drain on the economy as it offers no value-added and siphons away hard-earned dollars into bonuses, net income and grossly inefficient administration

 - We would have had 52 years to work out the kinks in our strategy